GUIDE TO THE RIVER DEE

 The best times to paddle it I feel would be from mid summer to late Autumn.
 September and October is my favourite time on this river as the surrounding countryside becomes a miriad of brown, red and green as the trees change colour.
 It really is quite beautiful at this time of year.
 Late February to April usually sees the best water levels with melting snow and our usual springtime deluges bringing the river up to quite exciting levels.
 November and December are often very cold with a biting North wind, which for some reason often seems to blow directly up the river.
 As the river is quite large, often over 50 metres wide, there is not much shelter and this can lead to unpleasantly cold conditions.

-MAJOR HAZARDS/ FALLS: There are two long powerful rapids, (grade 3) which often cause problems for beginners.
+MAJOR HAZARDS/ FALLS: There are two long powerful rapids, (grade 3) which can cause problems for beginners.